-The organization's mortgage on its building and its existing Line of Credit obligation were consolidated and refinanced in a new mortgage payable in August 2013.
+The organization's mortgage on its building and its existing Line of Credit obligation were consolidated and refinanced in a new mortgage in August 2013.
 The proceeds totaled \$195,000, consisting of \$63,676 to pay off the prior mortgage balance, \$79,759 to eliminate the prior note payable on the prior Line of Credit, and the additional proceeds of approximately \$49,000 (net of closing costs) were used for major repairs and improvements to the organization's property on Arnett Boulevard.

 The new mortgage carries a fixed rate of 5.49% per annum for a five year term, after which it may vary within stated parameters.
 Monthly installments of \$1,349 including principal and interest are payable over the term of ten years.
-A prohibitive penalty fee applies if the mortgage is prepaid within the first five years.
+A prohibitive penalty fee applies if the mortgage is fully prepaid within the first five years; however, the organization has been paying additional amounts against the principal since inception.
 The bank has a collateral security interest in the mortgaged real property.